guttih/WaterMixer/docs/development/development.md

 Read about the [System requirements] for more details.

 ## Product Requirements
+What are the [Product requirements] for this project?
-What use cases will the product solve?
+What use cases will the project solve?
 Who will be using it?
-[User stories] document holds information about which [features] will be added to which releases.
+Which [features] will be selected into which [Releases]?

  ### Related pages
  * [Readme]